Kamilplhh/universe-blog/README.md

-Not sure what it is yet.
+Not sure what it is yet, but it's not junk.

 Online demo: comming soon.